-27. The Committee urges the State party to undertake effective measures, such as awareness-raising campaigns and educational programmes, to combat de facto discrimination, in particular against marginalized and vulnerable groups in society commonly referred to as Akhdam, Ahjur or Zubud.
+27. The Committee urges the State party to undertake effective measures, such as awareness-raising campaigns and educational programmes, to combat de facto discrimination, in particular against

-Al-Akhdam children

-- 32. The Committee is deeply concerned at the persistence of discriminatory social attitudes against girls.
-Furthermore, the Committee is concerned at the disparities in the enjoyment of rights and at the social discrimination experienced by children belonging to the most vulnerable groups, inter alia, children who are also addressed as Akhdam children, children born out of wedlock, children with disabilities, street children and children living in rural areas. - 33.
-The Committee recommends that the State party:

-Strengthen its efforts to ensure that all children within its jurisdiction enjoy all the rights set out in the Convention without discrimination, particularly with regard to girl children, in accordance with article 2;

-Prioritize and target social services for children belonging to the most vulnerable groups, including those children referred as Akhdam children, children with disabilities, street children and children living in rural areas;

-Take all appropriate measures, such as comprehensive public education campaigns, to prevent and combat negative societal attitudes in this regard, particularly within the family;

-Train school teachers, media and members of the legal profession, particularly the judiciary, to be gender-sensitive; and

-Mobilize religious leaders to support such efforts.

-34. The Committee requests that specific information be included in the next periodic report on the measures and programmes relevant to the Convention on the Rights of the Child undertaken by the State party to follow up on the Declaration and Programme of Action adopted at the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance held in 2001 and taking account of general comment No. 1 on article 29 (1) of the Convention (aims of education).
+Al-Akhdam children marginalized and vulnerable groups in society commonly referred to as Akhdam, Ahjur or Zubud.
+32. The Committee is deeply concerned at the persistence of discriminatory social attitudes against girls.
+Furthermore, the Committee is concerned at the disparities in the enjoyment of rights and at the social discrimination experienced by children belonging to the most vulnerable groups, inter alia, children who are also addressed as Akhdam children, children born out of wedlock, children with disabilities, street children and children living in rural areas.
+The Committee recommends that the State party: Strengthen its efforts to ensure that all children within its jurisdiction enjoy all the rights set out in the Convention without discrimination, particularly with regard to girl children, in accordance with article 2; Prioritize and target social services for children belonging to the most vulnerable groups, including those children referred as Akhdam children, children with disabilities, street children and children living in rural areas; Take all appropriate measures, such as comprehensive public education campaigns, to prevent and combat negative societal attitudes in this regard, particularly within the family; Train school teachers, media and members of the legal profession, particularly the judiciary, to be gender-sensitive; and Mobilize religious leaders to support such efforts.
+The Committee requests that specific information be included in the next periodic report on the measures and programmes relevant to the Convention on the Rights of the Child undertaken by the State party to follow up on the Declaration and Programme of Action adopted at the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance held in 2001 and taking account of general comment No. 1 on article 29 (1) of the Convention (aims of education).
 The Committee invites the State party to submit its fourth periodic report by 30 May 2008, which should not exceed 120 pages (see CRC/C/148).

-Keyword: discrimination, Akhdam children

-D. Principal subjects of concern and the Committee's recommendations

-18. With regard to the implementation of article 2 of the Convention, the Committee expresses its concern about the persistent disparities between the northern and southern regions of the State party as well as between urban and rural areas.
-Furthermore, the Committee remains concerned (see CRC/C/15/Add.
+CRC Concluding D. Principal subjects of concern and the Committee's recommendations Observations - Yemen 18.
+With regard to the implementation of article 2 of the Convention, the 1999 Committee expresses its concern about the persistent disparities between CRC/C/15/Add.102 the northern and southern regions of the State party as well as between Keyword: discrimination, urban and rural areas.
+Furthermore, the Committee remains concerned Akhdam children (see CRC/C/15/Add.
 47, paras.
 8 and 9) about the occurrence of discrimination affecting girls, children with disabilities, children born out of wedlock, refugee children, Akhdam children and children belonging to nomadic groups.
 The Committee reiterates its recommendation to the State party to continue taking measures to reduce economic, social and geographical disparities, including between rural and urban areas, and to prevent discrimination against the most disadvantaged groups of children.

-D. Principal subjects of concern
+CRC Concluding D. Principal subjects of concern Observations - Yemen 9.
+The Committee is also concerned at the insufficient measures and programmes for the protection of the rights of the most vulnerable 1996 CRC/C/15/Add.47 children, in particular girls, children living in rural areas, children victims of abuse, children affected by armed conflicts, disabled children, "akhdam"

+children and children who are forced to live and/or work in the streets, including child beggars.

+E. Suggestions and recommendations